AMMICO Demonstration Notebook

 Detection of faces and facial expression analysis

 Faces and facial expressions are detected and analyzed using the EmotionDetector class from the faces module.
 Initially, it is detected if faces are present on the image using RetinaFace, followed by analysis if face masks are worn (Face-Mask-Detection).
-The detection of age, gender, race, and emotions is carried out with deepface.
+The probabilistic detection of age, gender, race, and emotions is carried out with deepface, but only if the disclosure statement has been accepted (see above).

 Depending on the features found on the image, the face detection module returns a different analysis content: If no faces are found on the image, all further steps are skipped and the result "face": "No", "multiple_faces": "No", "no_faces": 0, "wears_mask": ["No"], "age": [None], "gender": [None], "race": [None], "emotion": [None], "emotion (category)": [None] is returned.
 If one or several faces are found, up to three faces are analyzed if they are partially concealed by a face mask.
 If yes, only age and gender are detected; if no, also race, emotion, and dominant emotion are detected.
 In case of the latter, the output could look like this: "face": "Yes", "multiple_faces": "Yes", "no_faces": 2, "wears_mask": ["No", "No"], "age": [27, 28], "gender": ["Man", "Man"], "race": ["asian", None], "emotion": ["angry", "neutral"], "emotion (category)": ["Negative", "Neutral"], where for the two faces that are detected (given by no_faces), some of the values are returned as a list with the first item for the first (largest) face and the second item for the second (smaller) face (for example, "emotion" returns a list ["angry", "neutral"] signifying the first face expressing anger, and the second face having a neutral expression).